dannagle/PacketSender/README.md

     -a, --ascii 	Parse data as mixed-ascii (like the GUI).
     -A, --ASCII 	Parse data as pure ascii (no \xx translation).
     -w, --wait <milliseconds> 	Wait up to <milliseconds> for a response after sending.
 Zero means do not wait (Default).
+    -f, --file <path> 	Send contents of specified path.
+Max 1024 for UDP, 10 MiB for TCP.
     -b, --bind <port> 	Bind port.
 Default is dynamic.
     -t, --tcp 	Send TCP (default).
     -u, --udp 	Send UDP.